 - Q What are the treatment options for atypical neuralgia?

-- Q Are prescription medications available for atypical neuralgia?
+- Q What is the rate of incidence for atypical neuralgia?

 - Q Are there alternative treatments for atypical neuralgia?